 Ultimately, these are just a few of the many features that you have available through SmartFile.
 We understand that every agency has slightly different needs, which is why you can customize the features to meet the needs of your individual employees.
 You can turn on or off certain features at your leisure, making it easier for you to protect your information while making your daily operations more efficient.

 In addition, updates are rolled out for the program regularly.
 This means that as improvements are made, you can take advantage of the latest advancements.
 This includes an advanced firewall to help you protect your files, professional password authentication services, and advanced virus scanning features that will help you keep your agency safe from harm.
 If you are looking for the best way to protect your files from harm, it would be our pleasure to assist you.

-Even though we have one of the most advanced programs on the market, it is still very easy to use.
-We have specifically designed it to come with a wide variety of features that you can implement at your convenience while also making it easier for you to train your employees on these features.
+We have specifically designed our file-sharing solution platform to come with a wide variety of features that you can implement at your convenience while also making it easier for you to train your employees on these features.

-We are always available to answer your questions and concerns, and we would be happy to talk with you more about why our program is right for you.
 The best way to deal with external threats to government agencies is to prevent them from impacting your department at all.
-If you would like to learn more about how we can assist you, contact us today to speak to our team!
-We look forward to working with you.
+If you want to learn more about how SmartFile can help you scale up to meet the needs of your growing company, contact us today to speak to a member of our team!